 What We Do To Win Your Case

 When it comes to increasing the possibility that your disability insurance claim will be approved, partnering with Osterhout Berger Disability Law is one of the finest options since we can assist you with a variety of services.
-For example, we may assist you by thoroughly describing the process to ensure that you are never left in the dark.
+First, we will assist you by thoroughly describing the process to ensure that you are never left in the dark.
 When you’ve never filed a disability claim with the Social Security Administration, it might be challenging to figure out how to get all of the necessary documents completed on time.
 Failure to do so may jeopardize your chances of obtaining a good decision, but having someone who has been doing this for years will guarantee that you get all of the necessary information and documents into the right offices on time.
 We can assist you in better understanding where you are in the process by keeping you informed on the progress of your case.
 This will be accomplished using a variety of modes of contact, including letter, email, phone call, and text.
 Additionally, we may assist you throughout the process to develop medical evidence in support of your case, giving you the greatest possible opportunity of obtaining a positive outcome.

 What You’ll Need To Do

-Additionally, we need that you adhere to your medical treatment.
+Lastly, we need that you adhere to your medical treatment.
 We can assist you by reminding you, but we rely on your compliance because non-compliance might jeopardize your case.
 When you disregard your doctor’s medical advice, you create the appearance that your disease is not serious, and this might lead the judge to wonder if all treatment options have been tried.
 For example, you’ll need to do all of your therapy exercises, take your meds, attend all of your medical appointments, and follow any other instructions given by your doctor.

 How We Can Help